tonai/chinese-events/README.md

 - easy to use
 - easy to configure (use manifest.json...etc.)
 - very lightweight : ~400ko APK / ~700ko installed
+- can be installed through the web app

 cons: